HDTS-user/lifeware-speech-recognition/README.md

 It provides both batch and real-time inference capabilities.
 The batch mode enables efficient processing of extensive audio datasets, ensuring timely delivery of transcriptions for further analysis.
 Meanwhile, the real-time inference feature provides instantaneous transformation of spoken words into written text, enabling immediate access to vital information.

 # Product Highlights
-Harman Life-ware Speech Recognition model is trained for speech recognition and transcription tasks, capable of transcribing speech audio into the text in the language it is spoken.
+Life-ware Speech Recognition model is trained for speech recognition and transcription tasks, capable of transcribing speech audio into the text in the language it is spoken.
 This model version is tuned for CPU uses and best suitable for short audio segments.

 ## Supported Langauge:
 * 'en_us': 'English',